 Road closed for several hours after 'serious collision' between car and motorbike in Bridgnorth

-Paramedics were sent to a "serious collision" between a car and a motorbike on a busy A-road this evening.
+Paramedics were sent to a "serious collision" between a car and a motorbike on a busy A-road.

 Watch more of our videos on ShotsTV.com